jacobjmarks/thoughts/README.md

 ### [2023-07-05 DevOps Recommendations](https://thoughts.jacobjmarks.dev/posts/20230705-devops-recommendations/)

-Recommendations for the configuration, management and utilisation of DevOps tooling when working on a project.
+Recommendations for the configuration, management and utilisation of DevOps tooling when working on a project to improve efficiency, reliability, traceability and the overall developer experience.

 ### [2023-03-03 Isolating Environment Variables in xUnit Tests](https://thoughts.jacobjmarks.dev/posts/20230301-isolating-environment-variables-in-xunit-tests/)